faizal13/microservices_assignment/README.md

 1. **Service Registry**: Registers all microservices for service discovery.
 2. **API Gateway**: Routes requests to respective microservices.
 3. **Budget Service**: create, update, delete budgets for categories.
-4. **Expense Service**: create expenses and checks for any budget actegory exceeded and then publish notification.
+4. **Expense Service**: create expenses and checks for any budget category exceeded and then publish notification.
 5. **Notification Service**: notification api used for expense service to update notification.

 Microservices follow DDD approach with following details: